pragmalang/pragma/docs/api/schema-generation.md

   - `ComparisonInput`
   - `MatchesInput`
   - `EVENT_ENUM`

 - The following is a list of reserved field names:
   - `_id`

-- If there exist `CREATE SomeType.someField` an error must be thrown since you can only update a field but you can't create one
+- Rules of the form: `CREATE SomeModel.someField` are not allowed since one can update a field's value, but create it

-- If a type has a recursive field (field of the same type), this field must be optional
+- If a model has a recursive field (field of the same type), this field must be optional

-- If there's a circular dependency between two types `A` and `B`, one of the dependant fields must be optional.
-(Not sure about this rule, check Prisma)
+- If there's a circular dependency between two models `A` and `B`, one of the dependant fields must be optional

-- Fields with `@publicCredential` must ALWAYS be of type `String` or `String?`
+- Fields with `@publicCredential` must either be of type `String` or `String?`

-- Fields with `@secretCredential` must ALWAYS be of type `String`
+- Fields with `@secretCredential` must be of type `String`

 - The client should be able to perform mutations with full objects or ID strings (DB references) as input values.
-This can be solved with a scalar input type
+This can be done with a GraphQL scalar input type

 - Fields annotated with `@primary` must only be of type `Int` or `String`

-- Every model must have one and only one field annotated with `@primary`, if not a field called `_id: String @primary @id` is created
+- Every model must have one and only one field annotated with `@primary`.
+If no such field is defined, the field `_id: String @primary` will be added to the model

-- Every user is prohibited from accessing any resource by default unless their exist an access rule that allows them to access it
+- A user is prohibited from accessing any resource unless there exists an access rule that allows them to access it

 - A user model must have one or more fields annotated with `@publicCredential`

 - A user model must have one or zero fields annotated with `@secretCredential`

 - A field of type `Int` annotated with `@id` is the same as a field of type `Int` annotated with `@unique` and `@autoIncrement`

 - A field of type `String` annotated with `@id` is the same as a field of type `String` annotated with `@unique` and `@uuid`

 # GraphQL API Generation Recipe